 We also had 6 night’s in popular Miraflores in a super cute guesthouse which was also pretty cool.
 There it’s a lot more quiet, modern and green.
 You’ll find all those parks and malls there and a lot of food options.
 Like another world, we’d say.
 Miraflores is a very good option regarding the location.
 Close to everything.
 Even the historic center, where we didn’t stay, but for sure went to visit, was reachable in about 20mins by a super cheap Uber.
 If you like parrots, Miraflores it also is for you.

 Barranco is also a really, really nice place.
-It is an even more colorful, artsy fartsy place. 😉 We spend there a day, visited the market, some view points, the cathedral, and of course all the cool shops, coffee roasteries and art museums.
-We really enjoyed it.
+It is an even more colorful, artsy fartsy place. 😉 We spend there a day, visited the market, some view points, the cathedral, and of course all the cool shops, coffee roasteries and art museums and we really enjoyed it.

-We even went to the dentists (unfortunately because Ela had to pull out her wisdom tooth aua) for 3 times and did some grocery shopping in Surco (another part of Lima).
+Unfortunately Ela had to pull out her wisdom tooth aua, for three times, so we even went to the dentists and did some grocery shopping in Surco (another part of Lima).
 At our second stay in Lima, we had to go more to the North to Los Olivos, to get some contact lenses out of the post office/ministry of health (which was a nightmare, but we did it).
 So we had parts of the real Lima, compared to the more touristy, business like and also the historic Lima.

 So… to sum it all up (finally haha) we’d recommend you to stay in Miraflores.